SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Introduction

 \section{Introduction}

-With the advent of range sensors in robotics and in medical applications, research in shape reconstruction from point clouds has been seen increasing activity \cite{berger2017survey}.
+With the advent of range sensors in robotics and in medical applications, research in shape reconstruction from point clouds has seen an increasing activity \citep{berger2017survey}.
 The performance of classical optimization methods tends to degrade when point clouds become sparser, noisier, unoriented, or untextured.
-Deep learning methods have been proven useful to encode shape priors, and solve the reconstruction problem end to end \cite{riegler2017octnet}.
-Various 3D representations have been proposed, depending on memory scalability and on amenability to encode and process arbitrary topologies and complex geometries.
-With such desiderata in mind, deep learning methods that operate on meshes \cite{wang2022survey,gong2019spiralnet++}, voxels \cite{riegler2017octnet}, and point clouds \cite{qi2016pointnet} have been built.
-Each has strengths and limitations.
-While the canonical structure of voxels leads to easy manipulation, shape resolution is limited by memory.
-On the other hand, while meshes can guarantee watertight reconstructions, they only handle a predefined topology.
+Deep learning methods have been proven useful in encoding shape priors, and solving the reconstruction problem end to end \citep{riegler2017octnet}.
+Many of these deep learning methods operate on meshes \citep{wang2022survey,gong2019spiralnet++}, voxels \citep{riegler2017octnet}, and point clouds \citep{qi2016pointnet}.
+While voxels are easy to manipulate, shape resolution is limited by memory.
+On the other hand, meshes can guarantee watertight reconstructions, but they only handle a predefined topology.
 Point clouds are lightweight in terms of memory, but they discard topology.
-Recently proposed deep learning methods represent the geometry via a learned occupancy map, or a signed distance function.
-In particular, the seminal work of \cite{OccupancyNetworks} inspired many follow-up works \cite{Park_2019_CVPR,chen2019learning,local_deepImplicit,sitzmann2019scene}.
+Recently proposed deep learning methods represent the geometry via a learned occupancy map, or a signed distance function (SDF).
+In particular, the seminal works of \citet{OccupancyNetworks,Park_2019_CVPR} inspired many follow-up works \citep{chen2019learning,local_deepImplicit,sitzmann2019scene}.
 Such representations can encode arbitrary topologies with an effectively infinite resolution.